 When you start adding more fish to their space, it’s easy for the tank to get overcrowded and because Oscars are a territorial fish, that doesn’t usually bode well.

-If you do want to keep other fish with your Oscars, make sure they are on the larger side and that they are passive/non-aggressive.
-Plecs, Jack Dempsey’s and Arowanas are a few examples of fish we would recommend keeping with Oscars.
+However, if you do want to keep other fish with your Oscars, make sure they are on the larger side and that they are passive/non-aggressive.
+A few Oscar fish tank mates that I have kept successfully include:

 Are Oscar Fish Intelligent?